 who are we?

-The South Mountain Charge is a grouping of three small United Methodist Churches in Adams County, Pennsylvania, a delightful area north of Gettysburg.
+The South Mountain Charge is a grouping of FOUR United Methodist Churches in Adams County, Pennsylvania, a delightful area north of Gettysburg.
 It is an area rich with history, and also rich with fruit orchards, corn fields, farmer's markets, and wildlife.
 Sitting just to the east of the Michaux State Forest, and within a stone's throw of the center point of the Appalachian Trail, this area is bursting with opportunities to experience God in all of creation.

 about our pastors